astrio-ai/l2m/docs/PROVIDERS.md

 # Provider Setup Guide

-This guide provides detailed setup instructions for each LLM provider supported by L2M.
-L2M uses [LiteLLM](https://github.com/BerriAI/litellm) under the hood, which enables support for 100+ LLM providers.
+This guide provides detailed setup instructions for each LLM provider supported by Atlas.
+Atlas uses [LiteLLM](https://github.com/BerriAI/litellm) under the hood, which enables support for 100+ LLM providers.

 ## Table of Contents